 On the Team Selection screen you can also adjust the statistics display.
 Use the scroll arrows, or just click on the button to launch a pop-up menu.
-To get more information about a player, double click on his name to bring up his player profile.
+To get more information about a player, click on his name and select player profile.

-Before you finish your team selection it might be a good idea to select the Conditions tab to get an idea of the weather.
+Before you finish your team selection it is a good idea to select the conditions button to get an idea of the weather.
 You may wish to consider picking a team to take advantage of the predicted climatic conditions.

-When you are satisfied with your team, click on the forward arrow (>) on the lower right of the screen and then Play Match to take you to the coin toss.
+When you are satisfied with your team, click on the Play Match button on the lower right of the screen to take you to the coin toss.

 Note: if you choose Skip Match, the computer will play the match for you.
-Unfortunately, your 'tactical nous' will be missed so the team is unlikely to perform to their maximum ability.
+Be aware that your captaincy will be missed and the team is unlikely to perform to their maximum ability.